parsa84-pb/avr-parallel-led-controller/README.md

 ### Architectural Comparison

 #### 1. Fixed-Tick Loop (`parallel-led-v1.c`)
-* Loops continuously with a strict baseline sleep interval of exactly `10ms`.
-* Increments tracking accumulators (`timeA` to `timeD`) and triggers an update whenever they hit or exceed their respective defined boundaries (`THRESHOLD_A` to `THRESHOLD_D`).
+Loops continuously with a strict baseline sleep interval of exactly `10ms`.
+It increments tracking accumulators (`timeA` to `timeD`) and triggers an update whenever they hit or exceed their respective defined boundaries (`THRESHOLD_A` to `THRESHOLD_D`).

 #### 2. Event-Driven Dynamic Scheduling (`parallel-led-v2.c`)
-* Continuously evaluates the relative mathematical order between remaining threshold counts.
-* Triggers the minimum required time slice natively via `sleep_timer1_ms(x)`, where `OCR1A = 999 * x`.
-* Symmetrically decrements all active accumulators relative to the elapsed period, maximizing deep sleep efficacy.
+Continuously evaluates the relative mathematical order between remaining threshold counts.
+It triggers the minimum required time slice natively via `sleep_timer1_ms(x)`, where `OCR1A = 999 * x`.
+Symmetrically decrements all active accumulators relative to the elapsed period, maximizing deep sleep efficacy.

 ---